th2-net/th2-codec-sailfish/README.md

 ## Release notes

 + 3.14.1
-  + MessageGroupBatches can be processed in Async mode
+  + message batch will be processed asynchronously if more than one CPU core is available

 + 3.14.0
     + Dependencies with vulnerabilities was updated